A Simple and Elementary Proof of Zorn's Lemma: Abstract

-An outline of Lewin's proof is similar to ours; for a family of chains $\mathcal{C}$ with certain properties related to the choice function $f$ for strict upper bounds $U_C$ of chains $C$, we prove that $C^* := \bigcup \mathcal{C} \in \mathcal{C}$ and that $C^* \cup \{f(U_{C^*})\} \in \mathcal{C}$, a contradiction.
-The essential difference is at the definition of $\mathcal{C}$.
-In Lewin's proof, the property $C^* \in \mathcal{C}$ was not derived straightforwardly from the defining conditions for members of $\mathcal{C}$.
-In fact, Lewin's proof required an intermediate step showing some extra property for members of $\mathcal{C}$ which is seemingly stronger than the defining conditions for $\mathcal{C}$ (in detail, the extra property was that for any two members of $\mathcal{C}$, one of them is an initial segment of the other).
-Accordingly, it is expected that the proof will be simplified once such an additional step can be removed.
+We explain the difference of our proof from Lewin's work \cite{Lewin91} mentioned in the Introduction.
+The outline of the proof is common to both proofs, i.e., (1) defining some family $\mathcal{C}$ of chains and (2) showing that $C^* := \bigcup \mathcal{C} \in \mathcal{C}$ and that $C^{**} := C^* \cup \{f(C^*)\} \in \mathcal{C}$ where $f(C^*)$ is a strict upper bound of $C^*$, yielding a contradiction.
+However, in contrast to our proof where the key property $C^* \in \mathcal{C}$ in Step (2) is derived directly from the defining conditions for $\mathcal{C}$, Lewin's proof required an intermediate step to show some extra property for $\mathcal{C}$ that is seemingly stronger than the defining conditions for $\mathcal{C}$.
+In detail, the following comparability property was shown in Lewin's proof: for any two members of $\mathcal{C}$, one of them is an initial segment of the other.
+This is analogous to a property of well-ordered sets, and to ensure this property, $\mathcal{C}$ was defined in a way that each member of $\mathcal{C}$ should be a well-ordered subset of $P$.
+Our main idea is that the full comparability property is in fact not necessary in the proof.
+Our new condition (ii-$C$) can be seen as a weaker variant of the comparability property (indeed, the condition $C \subseteq C' \cup U_{C'}$ holds when one of $C$ and $C'$ is an initial segment of the other), which (for $C^* = \bigcup \mathcal{C}$ and $C^{**} = C^* \cup \{f(C^*)\}$) can be proved directly without requiring that members of $\mathcal{C}$ are well-ordered subsets.